Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Morphett Vale - East recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Morphett Vale - East has seen approximately 46 dwellings granted development approval annually.
-Over the past five financial years, from FY21 to FY25, around 230 homes were approved, with an additional 27 approved in FY26 so far.
-On average, about 1.7 people have moved to the area each year for every dwelling built during these years.
+Over the past five financial years, from FY-21 to FY-25, around 230 homes were approved, with a further 38 approved so far in FY-26.
+On average, about 1.7 people moved to the area each year for every dwelling built during these years, suggesting balanced supply and demand conditions.

-This suggests a balanced supply and demand, maintaining stable market conditions.
-The average expected construction cost of new homes is $216,000, which is below regional levels, indicating more affordable housing options for buyers.
-In FY26, commercial development approvals totalled $29.6 million, reflecting strong commercial development activity in the area.
-Compared to Greater Adelaide, Morphett Vale - East has around 67% of the construction activity per person and ranks at approximately the 54th percentile nationally, suggesting a level lower than the national average, possibly due to market maturity or development constraints.
+The average expected construction cost of new homes is $216,000, lower than regional levels, indicating more affordable housing options.
+In FY-26, commercial development approvals totalled $29.6 million, demonstrating strong commercial development momentum in the area.
+Compared to Greater Adelaide and nationally, Morphett Vale - East shows approximately 67% of construction activity per person, placing it around the 54th percentile of areas assessed.
+This lower level reflects market maturity and potential development constraints.

-New developments consist of 81.0% detached dwellings and 19.0% attached dwellings, maintaining the area's suburban character with a focus on family homes suited for buyers seeking space.
-With around 292 people per approval, Morphett Vale - East is considered a low-density area.
-According to AreaSearch's latest quarterly estimate, the area is projected to add approximately 967 residents by 2041.
-Given current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially allowing for growth that exceeds current forecasts.
+New developments consist mainly of detached dwellings (81.0%) with a smaller proportion of attached dwellings (19.0%), maintaining the area's suburban identity and catering to buyers seeking space, particularly families.
+The population density is low, with around 292 people per approval.
+By 2041, Morphett Vale - East is projected to add approximately 711 residents, based on the latest AreaSearch quarterly estimate.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development